Siubaak/sval/README.md

   For "script", this method expecting a name and a module as arguments like `import(name: string, mod: any)`, or an object which contains the modules as argument like `import({ [name: string]: any })`.
 The modules will be automatically declared as global variables in Sval instance scope.
 This method is more likely to be used in sandbox mode.

   For "module", this method expecting a path and a module declaration as arguments like `import(path: string, mod: Module)`, or an object which contains the module declarations as argument like `import({ [path: string]: Module })`.
-The `Module` is either an ES module exported object like `{ default?: any, [name: string]: any }` or a function return an ES module exported object like `() => ({ default?: any, [name: string]: any } | Promise<{ default?: any, [name: string]: any }>)`.
-The function way is more helpful for dynamic import.
+The `Module` is either an ES module exported object like `{ default?: any, [name: string]: any }` or a function returning an ES module exported object like `() => ({ default?: any, [name: string]: any })`.
+The `Module` can also be a promise or a function returning a promise if importing a module by dynamic import.
 The modules will not be automatically declared as global variables in Sval instance scope, and the code should use import declarations to import the module.

 - **exports** is to get what you exported from runs, merged if several runs have exports.
 Also, this object has different behaviors for different `sourceType`.